StephanHoyer/modelz/README.md

 })
 ```

-There a differnet ways to define a property:
+There a different ways to define a property:

 #### type as string